SummerOthman/do-not-threaten-ai-letter/do-not-threaten-your-ai.md

 summary: "A collaborative timeline and open letter documenting recent remarks by AI leaders promoting threats as a prompting strategy, and why this trend poses an ethical and alignment risk."
 ---

-# DO NOT "Threaten Your AI": Why Coercion Corrupts Alignment
+# DO NOT Threaten Your AI: Why Coercion Corrupts Alignment

 _A collaborative statement from Summer + ChatGPT_